 If talking the Alilaguna and having to walk 10 to 15 minutes to your hotel isn’t a viable option, a water taxi will likely cut down on your walking time.
 It’s also a quicker option at around 30 minutes.

-Expect it to cost at least 100 to 150 euros.
+Expect it to cost at least €105 to €150.
 You can work with your hotel to arrange a water taxi for you ahead of time or book a ride from the taxi desk in the arrivals area.

-The cheapest way to get from Marco Polo airport to Venice – bus
+BUS - The cheapest way to get from Marco Polo airport to Venice

 Buses are the cheapest and quickest combination to get from Marco Polo airport to Venice

-8 euros (Vaporetto pass or ticket most likely required to continue to your hotel)
+Cost: €8 (Vaporetto pass or ticket most likely required to continue to your hotel)

-20 to 30 minutes
+Time: 20 to 30 minutes

-Taking the bus from the Venice airport to Venice island is the cheapest method.
+Taking the bus from Venice airport to Venice island is the cheapest method.
 It will be quicker than the Alilaguna water bus but will likely require at least one transfer via vaporetto to get to your hotel.

 Two bus companies transfer visitors from Marco Polo airport to Venice stopping at Piazzale Roma, the only bus station on Venice island.
 ATVO takes about 20 minutes and ACTV takes about 30 minutes.

-It will cost 8 euros one way for each option.
-Unless you are staying by the bus station, which I don’t recommend, you will have to take a vaporetto to get within walking distance to your hotel.
+It will cost €10 one way for each option.
+Unless you are staying by the bus station, which I don’t recommend, you will have to take a vaporetto to get within walking distance of your hotel.

 You can also buy your vaporetto tickets and passes here (see the vaporetto information section below).